 This unique building was designed by Taliesin West, the architectural firm founded by Frank Lloyd Wright.
 (For a very detailed history of this building, with historic photos, see the National Park Service’s Mission 66 Book.)

-Moraine Park Visitor Center/Museum – This rustic building, built in 1923, was once a “tea room” for the former Moraine Park Lodge.
+Moraine Park Discovery Center – This rustic building, built in 1923, was once a tea room for what was once the Moraine Park Lodge.
 This visitor center features interactive geology exhibits and information about plants and animals.
 The sun room upstairs has a fantastic view and comfortable rocking chairs.
-Open daily in summer.
+Open daily in summer and fall.

 Fall River Visitor Center – This visitor center serves the Fall River Road area (one of two entrances to Rocky Mountain National Park from Estes Park).
 The upstairs area showcases various animals and their sounds, the downstairs has a history exhibit where kids can play dress up.
 Open daily in summer.